HamedHaddadi/readet/README.md

 📑 _RAGS_ </br>

 RAGS are used to ask questions about a document.
 Say you have a pdf file and you want to ask questions about the content without reading it.
 RAGS ingest the pdf file and store in a database (a vectorstore) and use LLMs to respond to your questions based on what they hold.
 All RAGs in this package can keep their database on your local computer.
 So you do not need to add pdf files from scratch all the time. </br>

+⏲️ it takes about 10s to ingest a regular scientific paper of about 30 pages </br>

 readet contains several RAGs but working with all of them is the same.
 Here is a list </br>
 1️⃣ _PlainRAG_: simple but useful RAG to ask questions about a pdf file </br>
 2️⃣ _RAGWithCitations_: similar to plainRAG, but returns the reference as well (see an example below) </br>